Xpan22/Response-div-stability-competitive-communities/Extended_results.md

 # Asynchrony
-Response diversity (aka balance) has been suggested as a mechanism that promotes temporal stability of community biomass by promoting species asynchrony.
+Response diversity (one of the stabilisng effects captured by imbalance) has been suggested as a mechanism that promotes temporal stability of community biomass by promoting species asynchrony.

-We thus calculated the asynchrony index suggested by [Gross et al. 2014](https://www.journals.uchicago.edu/doi/epdf/10.1086/673915) to calculate the effect of asynchrony on temporal stability and to see how reponse diversity relate to asynchrony.
+We thus calculated the asynchrony index suggested by [Gross et al. 2014](https://www.journals.uchicago.edu/doi/epdf/10.1086/673915) to calculate the effect of asynchrony on temporal stability and to see how response diversity relate to asynchrony.
-The index ranges between -1 and 1, with -1 indicating perfect asyncrony and 1 being perfectly synchronous, and 0 indicating random variation.
+The index ranges between -1 and 1, with -1 indicating perfect asynchrony and 1 being perfectly synchronous, and 0 indicating random variation.